Exhibition Policies and FAQs

 SAQA will cover shipping costs to the venues and back to the artist when the final exhibition closes.

 Can I remove my work before the exhibition ends?

 No, work must be available to travel throughout the duration of an exhibition.
 It is SAQA policy that once a work has been accepted, it cannot be withdrawn for any reason until the end of the exhibition travel schedule.
 If a work is sold during the exhibition, the purchaser must wait until the end of the exhibition to receive the work.

 1. Work accepted into a SAQA exhibition will be required to travel to all venues with the exhibition unless otherwise specified.
 Most exhibits require that work be able to be rolled, folded, collapsed or otherwise able to travel between venues in one of SAQA’s traveling crates along with the other works in the exhibit.
 SAQA asks that artists engineer their piece(s) to break down or fold so they can fit into the space allotted.
 When artwork does not fit in a SAQA’s shipping crate SAQA requires that the artist provide a suitable container for shipping the work from venue to venue and incur the cost of the container and pay for all shipping fees to travel the work for the full exhibition.
-The Traveling Exhibition Coordinator will work with the artist to determine the amount of the artist’s liability prior to such work being accepted and the artist’s liability will be limited to the agreed amount.
+SAQA will work with the artist to determine the amount of the artist’s liability prior to such work being accepted and the artist’s liability will be limited to the agreed amount.